 Review: I reviewed my experience with HST Tailors here, and the fit and workmanship of the resulting suit here.
 I also reviewed a pair of jeans from them here, and a black suit here.
 Recently, I returned to HST Tailors for a double-breasted look (pictured above) and wrote a lengthy article about my experience here.

-Run by Head Tailor Uncle Chung, who has over 50 years of experience in tailoring, Meiko Tailor is perhaps the personification of the maxim ‘old is gold’.
+Run by Head Tailor Uncle Chung, who has over 50 years of tailoring experience, Meiko Tailor is perhaps the embodiment of the maxim ‘old is gold’.

 Google Rating: 4.7/5